Tamara Thorne

 Tamara Thorne (born 20 November 1957 in Los Angeles, California), who also writes under the pen name Chris Curry, is a well-known, bestselling American horror writer.
 Her novel Winter Scream, co-authored with L. Dean James, was nominated for the 1991 Bram Stoker Award for Best First Novel.
 She has authored nearly 20 novels, including two novel series, multiple anthologies and several stand-alone works.
 They tend to be set in the Los Angeles area, where she has lived since she was born.

 Biography

 Tamara Thorne was born in August 1957 in Los Angeles, California.
 She published her first novel, Winter Scream, in February 1991 under her pen name Chris Curry.
 The book was coauthored with L. Dean James.
 Since then, Thorne has authored nearly 20 novels, both standalone and in series.
-She authored two other series under her own name: the Sorority in 2003, and The Ghosts of Ravencrest series, coauthored with Alistair Cross (Jared S. Anderson), in 2014 and 2015.
+She authored two other series under her own name: the Sorority in 2003, and The Ghosts of Ravencrest series, coauthored with Alistair Cross, in 2014 and 2015.

 Many of her books have sold strongly and she is well known in her chosen genre of horror.